-6. Who we will consult

-- Statutory organisations including councils, infrastructure providers and government bodies as legally required or otherwise appropriate. - Based on the subject of the document we will consult the following groups as we consider appropriate: - Groups representing place, communities or other special interests; - Local businesses, voluntary and other organisations; - Planning and development industry stakeholders; - The general public; - Others who have expressed an interest in the issue or matter.

-7. When we will consult

-- We will consider the need for targeted engagement with organisations and key stakeholders in developing the Plan, in addition to legal requirements; - We will consult for a minimum of 6 weeks. - We will consider the need to prepare documents for additional consultation stages setting out further options, greater detail or preferred options; - Once we think there has been an appropriate level of community involvement, we will formally publish the "Publication Version" of the Plan and invite representations before submission to Government for independent examination1.
+- 7. Who we will consult: - Statutory organisations including councils, infrastructure providers and government bodies as legally required or otherwise appropriate. - Based on the subject of the document we will consult the following groups as we consider appropriate: - Groups representing place, communities or other special interests; - Local businesses, voluntary and other organisations; - Planning and development industry stakeholders; - The general public; - Others who have expressed an interest in the issue or matter. - 8.
+When we will consult: - We will consider the need for targeted engagement with organisations and key stakeholders in developing the Plan, in addition to legal requirements; - We will consult for a minimum of 6 weeks; - We will consider the need to prepare documents for additional consultation stages setting out further options, greater detail or preferred options; - Once we think there has been an appropriate level of community involvement, we will formally publish the "Publication Version" of the Plan and invite representations before submission to Government for independent examination.1 - 9.
+How we will consult: - We will contact appropriate organisations and individuals directly; - We will publicise consultations by a combination of methods, as appropriate, such as: website, press release, displays, social media, community groups, community events and joining with other consultations where feasible and appropriate;